 IT’S A LONG WAY (2020)

+Commissioned by Skylark Vocal Ensemble, this choral setting of a poem by William Stanley Braithwaite was inspired by experiences of 2020.
 Featured as the title track of Skylark’s album nominated for a 2022 GRAMMY Award for Best Choral Performance.
-Commissioned by Skylark Vocal Ensemble, this choral setting of a poem by William Stanley Braithwaite was inspired by experiences of 2020.
 Learn more.

 BREATH OF THE MEADOW, HEART OF THE WOODLAND (2021)

-Inspired by New York City’s Prospect Park and Central Park, this piece was co-commissioned by American Wild Ensemble, Juventas New Music Ensemble, Landscape Music, and Michigan Technological University Department of Visual and Performing Arts for “Lungs of the City: Olmsted’s Parks in Music”: a cross-regional concert series of new chamber music celebrating public parks and commemorating the bicentennial Frederick Law Olmsted’s birth.
+Inspired by New York City’s Prospect Park and Central Park, this piece was commissioned for a cross-regional concert series of new chamber music celebrating public parks and commemorating the bicentennial Frederick Law Olmsted’s birth.
 Learn more.

 TRANSFORM THE WORLD WITH BEAUTY (2019)